ChubbyChuckles/CarsharingApplication/README.md

 ### Team Management Tab

-- Add new teammates with the **Save Team Member** button.
+- Add new teammates with the **Save Team Member** button and mark them as either **Core** or **Reserve** players.
-- Select an existing row to rename or delete a member.
+- Select an existing row to rename, promote/demote between core and reserve, or delete a member.
 Members attached to past rides cannot be removed (it keeps the ledger consistent).

 ### Ride Setup Tab

 - Start typing addresses to receive Google-powered autocomplete suggestions.
 - Choose a driver and one or more passengers (the driver is automatically excluded from the passenger list).
-- Enter the driver’s flat fee and per-kilometre rate, then click **Calculate Ride Cost** to fetch the distance and compute the totals.
+- Enter the driver’s flat fee (in euros) and per-kilometre rate.
+The app doubles the Google Maps driving distance to account for the return trip before calculating totals.
+- Click **Calculate Ride Cost** to see the round-trip distance, total cost, and the amount owed per core team member.
+Reserve players are listed but never charged.
-- Click **Save Ride** to persist the trip; cost-per-passenger amounts are written to the ledger instantly.
+- Click **Save Ride** to persist the trip; only core passengers are written to the ledger and debts are recorded in euros.

 ### Ride History & Ledger Tab